harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 **The Fix:**

-1. Made Onward's `AddDbContext` idempotent (check for existing interceptors before adding)
+1. Made our Outbox library's `AddDbContext` idempotent (check for existing interceptors before adding)
 2. Added deduplication with `HashSet<Guid>` instead of `List<Guid>`

 **The Lesson:** Sometimes the simplest explanation (double registration) is the right one.
 I just won't find it until I've eliminated all the complex ones.
 Also: stack traces can be misleading when I'm making wrong assumptions.